-What a character says when something is wrong or stupid or Squicky
+What a character says when something is wrong, stupid, or squicky enough.

 The usage tends to be:

 Alice: Wait, let me finish.
 And then this monkey princess Idol Singer and her 28 penguin back-up dancers show up.

 Note: this trope is for In-Universe examples only.
 It is not to be potholed for anything tropers themselves find squicky or stupid.

 - In Durarara!!, Erika wonders aloud if Shizuo and Izaya have some sort of hatesex thing going on and gets this from Kadota, Walker, Togusa, and Celty.
 Shinra, on the other hand

 Celty: [Shut up right now!]

 - On a more serious note, "No. Just no," are Mikado's exact words in vol. 6 when he learns that some of the Dollars have decided to strike back at Chikage by taking two of his girlfriends hostage.